 I see what people think of previous collections.
 That gives me an idea of which direction to take.
 The design happens in my head first before I start to draw.
 It is a very personal process actually.

+❤ Are you going to branch out in clothing one day?
 For now, I am going to focus on developing the knitwear collection.
 No clothes apart from that.
 I am branching out in accessories though, I am going to make small leather accessories, like gloves etc.

 I am off to Paris for a few days, but I will come back with some surprises for you!

 I was just featured on Pierce Mattie PR's blog about jewellery.
 They did a post about new ways to wear scarves, and my scarf necklace is explained there.
 Which makes me think: I will give you a simple video tutorial for that soon as a lot of you emailed me about this.

 I know I am being pretty lame just posting Press stuff on here, but I am super busy trying to catch up on all the work I couldn't do during fashion week, so expect quality content coming back over the next 10 days or so!

 So last week I wrote a love letter to Jeffrey Campbell, as I was looking at some shoes from his past collections on various websites.
 By a funny twist of fate, the lovely Ty at Jeffrey Campbell's HQ saw my post and they loved mademoiselle robot so decided to feature it on their blog.
 I must say I am totally stoked about it, and them calling me a stalker totally made my day.
 Best compliment EVER.